A Simple Approach for Handling Out-of-Vocabulary Identifiers in Deep Learning for Source Code: Experiments

-To obtain a dataset for this task, we select all top-level functions in Python150k dataset, including functions inside classes, and filter out functions longer than 250 nodes, and functions with less than three positions containing user-defined variables or less than three distinct user-defined variables.
-The resulting training~/~testing set consists of 476K~/~238K functions.
+To obtain a dataset for the VM task, we select all top-level functions in Python150k dataset, including functions inside classes, and filter out functions longer than 250 AST nodes, and functions with less than three positions containing user-defined variables or less than three distinct user-defined variables.
+The resulting training~/~testing set consists of 417K~/~231K functions (Python) and 202K~/~108K functions (JavaScript).
 One function may occur in the dataset up to 6 times, 3 times with synthetically generated bug and 3 times without bug.
-The buggy examples are generated synthetically by choosing random buggy and fix positions from positions containing user-defined variables.
+The buggy examples are generated synthetically by choosing random bug and fix positions from positions containing user-defined variables.
+When using the ordered OOV anonymization, we firstly inject a synthetic bug and then perform anonymization, to avoid data leak.

-\textbf{Code completion task.\quad} The code completion task implies predicting the type and value of the next node based on the prefix of the depth-first AST traversal.
+\textbf{Code completion task.\quad} For the CC task, we use the setup of~\citet{code-prediction-transformer}, and below we briefly review it.
+The CC task implies predicting the type and value of the next node based on the prefix of the depth-first AST traversal.
 We predict the next type and value using two fully-connected heads on top of the Transformer decoder and optimize the sum of cross-entropy losses for types and values.
+While computing the loss, we skip the first occurrences of anonymized values and special positions, i.\,e.\,\verb|UNK| and \verb|PAD|.
+We tie the embeddings of input and output layers.
+In this task, we split the large AST traversals into chunks with a maximum length of $500$, as described in \cite{code-prediction-transformer}.
+The resulting dataset includes 186K~/~100K training/testing chunks for Python and 270K~/~220K for JavaScript.

+We use mean reciprocal rank (MRR) to measure the quality of the model: $\mathrm{MRR} = 100\% \cdot N^{-1} \sum_{i=1}^N 1/\mathrm{rank}_i$, where $N$ is the total number of tokens in the dataset and $\mathrm{rank}_i$ is a position of the true token in the model ranking.
+We assign zero scores (a) if the correct token is not in the top $10$ predicted tokens, (b) if the correct token is a \verb|UNK| and (c) for the first occurrences of anonymized identifiers.